Windower/Lua/README.md

-We require that all pull requests to the Windower/Lua repository be licensed under the BSD license, reproduced below:
+We require that all submissions to the Windower/Lua repository be licensed under the BSD license, reproduced below.
+Please replace <year> and <your name> with appropriate values.

 ===

-Copyright (c) 2012, Windower
+Copyright (c) <year>, <your name>
 All rights reserved.

 Redistribution and use in source and binary forms, with or without